Akshaysharma29/competitions/kaggle/chaii-hindi-tamil-QA/Readme.md

 It is an Question answering problem for hindi and tamil text.

 1. Importance of CV vs LB
-2. How to QA problem using bert
+2. How to solve QA problem using bert
 3. Reranking modeling
 4. Multisample dropout
 5. Got know about Muril, Rembert(haven't read them yet)